BeiningBogen/iOS-Kristiania/Lesson01/README.md

 let schoolName = "Høyskolen Kristiania"
 ```

-^Type inference is ia big feature in Swift.
-You don't always have to declare the type explicitally
+^Type inference is a big feature in Swift.
+You don't always have to declare the type explicitly.

-^But if you set the type, the explicit type overwrite the actual type.
+^But if you set the type, the explicit type overwrites the actual type.
 For example, if you explicitally set a `Float` for a `Double`.

-^Values will never automatically change type, so if you want to add is string and int, then you must explicitly convert one of them.
+^Values will never automatically change type, so if you want to add a String and an Int, you must explicitly convert one of them.

 ---